pravega/pravega/documentation/src/docs/beginner_dev_guide.md

 ## 4.1 Create a Pravega Stream

-Let’s first get to know Pravega’s client APIs by creating a stream with a fixed scaling policy of 1 segment.
-We’ll need a StreamConfiguration to define this.
+Let's first get to know Pravega's client APIs by creating a stream with a fixed scaling policy of 1 segment.
+We'll need a StreamConfiguration to define this.
 ```java
 StreamConfiguration streamConfig = StreamConfiguration.builder()
         .scalingPolicy(ScalingPolicy.fixed(1))